InfluencHer Cohort – Nov 14, 2025

 Standing Secure in God’s Identity for Us

-The world often has its own script for women—and sometimes the church does too.
-But the identity God gives is always stronger and more freeing.
+The world has plenty to say about women — and sometimes the church does too.
+But the identity Christ gives is stronger, steadier, and far more freeing.

-Lisa shared that confidence rooted in Christ helps us know when to speak up and when to step back.
-We don’t have to strive or over-assert to prove our worth:
+One attendee shared that confidence rooted in Jesus helps her discern when to speak and when to be still.
+There’s no need to over-assert or prove anything:

 “You can be strong without being aggressive.
 Grounded confidence creates discernment.”